liangyuandg/CAM/README.md

 ### 1. Atlas priors generation
 The method alleviates an atlas pair as the prior, which contains an atlas scan and a probablistic atlas label.
 The atlas pair can be derived from all avaiable annotations by registering/aligning to a common space, and summerizing with label fusion.
-We provide two example atlas priors, one from MICCAI2012 training dataset, and the other from IBSR training dataset.
+We provide two examples of atlas pair, one from MICCAI2012 training dataset, and the other from IBSR training dataset.
 We applied syn registration for fine aligment, and simple averaging for summerization.

 <b>IBSR:</b>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [Download Link](https://drive.google.com/drive/folders/1MXm4K3tpsk1yWZjyDkL8caZ-QEmDoJHI?usp=sharing)<br/>